Nabumetone (Relafen) versus ...

 Nabumetone is as effective as diclofenac sodium in the management of rheumatoid arthritis (RA) symptoms.

 |Results randomized, open-label, controlled, multicenter, study3 comparing nabumetone and diclofenac sodium in the treatment of RA||Nabumetone||Diclofenac|

 |Regimen||1 000 mg per day||75 mg per day|

 |Gastrointestinal lesions under the endoscope||less severe in the nabumetone group|

 Nabumetone is similar in efficacy and superior in tolerability to diclofenac SR in patients with osteoarthritis4.

 Etodolac is at least as effective as nabumetone and is equally well tolerated in the treatment of active osteoarthritis of the knee7.
-Etodolac may have an earlier onset of action and a relatively greater efficacy than nabumetone.
+Etodolac may have an earlier onset of action and greater efficacy in the improvement of osteoarthritis symptoms than nabumetone.

 Both nabumetone and meloxicam are cyclo-oxygenase-2 (COX-2) preferential nonsteroidal anti-inflammatory drugs (NSAIDs).